je-nunez/apache_drill/README.md

 # Apache Drill's HTTP interface (Web Console)

-Instead of using the command-line oriented Drill Shell, you may use its HTTP interface, which is very easy and intuitive.
+Instead of using the command-line oriented Drill Shell, an HTTP interface is also active, which is very easy and intuitive.
 The Drill Web Console listens by default at port tcp/8047.
 For example, to submit SQL-like queries, go to (supposing it is running locally):

         http://localhost:8047/query